GAEA: A Geolocation Aware Conversational Assistant

 However, training an open-source LMM with conversational capacity is not straightforward.
-These models are data-hungry and their training is compute intensive.
+These models are data-hungry, and their training is computationally intensive.
 Unfortunately, no dataset can facilitate the training of such a model.
-To this end, we meticulously curate a \datasetname\ ---a high-quality conversational VQA pair equipped with diversity in scene understanding and image captions for training and instruction tuning the LMMs on the street-level geolocalization task. \datasetname\ is a comprehensive dataset consisting over 800K images from \textit{MP-16} \cite{larson2017benchmarking}, covering locations around the Earth.
-We augment these images with rich meta-data from the OpenStreetMap (OSM) \cite{osm} at a 1km radius, a first effort of its kind.
+To this end, we meticulously curate a \datasetname\ ---a high-quality conversational VQA pair equipped with diversity in scene understanding and image captions for training and instruction tuning the LMMs on the street-level geolocalization task. \datasetname\ is a comprehensive dataset consisting over 800k images from \textit{MP-16} \cite{larson2017benchmarking}, \textit{GLD-v2} \cite{weyand2020google}, and CityGuessr68k \cite{kulkarni2024cityguessr} covering locations around the Earth.
+We augment these images with rich metadata from the OpenStreetMap (OSM) \cite{osm} at a 1 km radius, a first effort of its kind.
 OSM attributes contain details about the surrounding area, nearby landmarks, accessible services, and historical buildup of the region.
-The QA subset of \datasetname\ contains 380K QA pairs; the geolocalizable explanatory captions set contains 385K images and is equipped with their corresponding knowledge and reasoning captions.
+Additionally, the geolocalizable explanatory captions set contains 385K image-QA pairs and is equipped with their corresponding knowledge and reasoning captions.
 These knowledge and reasoning captions are constructed using a set of geographical context clues from GeoGuessr \cite{geoguessr} that enable the model to gain a holistic understanding of the location.
 Taken together, \textnormal{\datasetname} is the largest and most comprehensive collection of geolocalizable and conversational QA pairs.
-We use this data source to design our conversational chatbot, \textnormal{\modelname}.
+Using this, we train our conversational chatbot, \textnormal{\modelname}.

-To quantitatively evaluate the conversational capability of LMMs and address the scarcity of benchmark datasets in a geolocalization setting, we propose \textnormal{\dataseteval}, a diverse set of 4K conversational question samples.
+To quantitatively evaluate the conversational capability of LMMs and address the scarcity of benchmark datasets in a geolocalization setting, we propose \textnormal{\dataseteval}, a diverse set of 3.5k conversational question samples.

 \modelname-bench comprises multiple-choice (MCQs) and true/false (T/Fs) for checking a model's understanding and choosing capability, short questions (SVQAs) for testing a model's knowledge, and long questions (LVQAs) for evaluating a model's descriptive and in-depth explanation ability about the location in question.